jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many images and videos throughout the book.
-They help explain ideas, so why not.
-I especially did so, to showcase how life-changing the internet is.
+My reasons are twofold: visuals help explain ideas, and they exemplify the life-changing flexibility and immediacy that the Internet has given to storytelling.
 Today, millions of regular people are communicating views, opinions, and information with no middlemen in government or business to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
-While I very much want to help creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.
+These content creators and their audiences are doing historic work is.
+And of course, all credit for the media goes to them.

-Also, I use Star Wars, Star Trek, Harry Potter, Civilization, and other popular stories and computer games.
+Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, and computer games (e.g. Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

 # Introduction

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
-Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
-Doing all these things may change the world.
-But the government is so big—with so many politicians, civil servants, companies, and interest groups fighting for control, it will never respond to your small voice.
+Politics isn't about voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
+The government is so big—with so many politicians, civil servants, companies, and interest groups fighting for control, it will never respond to your small voice.

 Tears or cheers don't make a person powerful.

-Deciding how to live your life does.
-Because exercising, composting, teaching your kids mathematics does change the world.
+On the contrary, you see, exercising, composting, teaching your kids mathematics _does_ change the world.
 Good decisions change and improve your world—giving you freedom from dependency and power over your part of society.
-And, since power is to politics what money is to finance, your personal choices are always your most important political weapon.
+And, since power is to politics what money is to finance, your personal choices are always your most potent political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 Our way of life is trying to evolve into the Internet Age.
 But, the established powers of the Industrial Age is holding us back.
+Within our current state of affairs, however, the middle class has a unique opportunity: to grapple with this crisis and morph it into an opportunity.

 Our civilization is offering the middle-class a deal.
 If we grab hold of modern tools and join the fight to upgrade our society, we can live happy lives again.
-It's a good deal, one we should all smile about.
+It's a good opportunity, one we should all smile about.

 ## New Tech, New Age, New Philosophy

 Life improves with better technology.
-Deaths from disease, famine, and war have all gone down as our technological power has gone up.
-While naysayers love to spread depressing news about our world today, there are lots of good reasons to be optimistic.
-Plagues used to wipe out 30-80% of our population.
-Famines were once a fact of life.
-It wasn't long ago that reading and writing were only for the rich.
-For crying out loud, the month of March is named after "marching" to war because our ancestors did it so often.
-We have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.
+Deaths from disease, famine, and war all decrease as our technological power has gone up.
+Even with this pandemic we can have knowledge and can expect a vaccine sometime in the future.
+Before 1890, nobody even knew bacteria existed.
+Doctors didn't even wash their hands before surgeries.
+Most people disease was caused by "stale air" and would open windows in hospitals instead of using disinfectants.
+We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

 Now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, digital sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.
 But, only if we use them to keep inventing and staying ahead of our problems.